gsass1/NTop/README.md

 # NTop
-htop-like system-monitor for Windows.
+htop-like system-monitor with Vi-emulation for Windows.
 Because using Task Manager is not cool enough.

 ![NTop](https://user-images.githubusercontent.com/4589491/28242345-6a8fe79a-69a9-11e7-96d6-b1af9db9309c.png)